 Are you prepared to take control of food safety in your restaurant?
-Forget about resolutions for the new year.
 Today is the perfect day to start a food safety program that will protect your customers and your brand.
 Considering the multitude of high-profile foodborne illnesses associated with restaurants in the last year, there’s no time like ASAP to get started.
 But don’t feel overwhelmed—you can set daily and weekly goals for your team and food safety program so that success is attainable.
-Below are 7 ways to take control of food safety in 2019.
-But before we do that, let’s review some of the foodborne illness issues from 2018.
+Below are seven ways to take control of food safety in 2019.
+But before we do that, let’s review some of the foodborne illness issues from 2019.

-This past year there were recalls or total product removals for eggs, romaine, beef and poultry.
-Before these products were recalled, they became the source of illnesses such as E. coli, Listeria, Cyclospora, Vibrio P., and Salmonella.
-They also resulted in multiple deaths.
-Salmonella was the most prolific bacteria of the year and was found in the following products:
+In 2019, there were recalls or total product removals for eggs, romaine, beef, pork and poultry.
+Before these products were recalled, they became the source of illnesses such as E. coli, Listeria and Salmonella.

 It’s positive that the CDC and the FDA were able to identify these products as the source of outbreaks but monitoring and surveillance need to improve to remove contaminated products sooner.
 The impact to victims and businesses can be catastrophic.